moby/moby/docs/sources/installation/ubuntulinux.rst

 .. code-block:: bash

+   # Ubuntu Precise does not support https-repositories by default, so let's add that
+   sudo apt-get install -y apt-transport-https

    # Add the Docker repository key to your local keychain
    sudo sh -c "curl https://get.docker.io/gpg | apt-key add -"